rkokamal/privacy-policy.md/privacy-policy.md

-# MultiFind Pro Privacy Policy
+# Lexcope Privacy Policy

 **Effective Date: December 17, 2025**

-MultiFind Pro is a browser extension that enhances in-page text search with multi-word highlighting, color coding, search history, excludes, and export features.
+Lexcope is a browser extension that enhances in-page text search with multi-word highlighting, color coding, search history, excludes, and export features.

 ### Data Collection and Usage
 - We **do not** collect, store, or transmit any personal data, search terms, or browsing activity to any servers.